eclipse-che/che/dockerfiles/theia/README.md

 For example, using JSDelivr, the following build argument should be added: `MONACO_CDN_PREFIX=https://cdn.jsdelivr.net/npm/`.

+Alternatively, if `CDN_PREFIX` and `MONACO_CDN_PREFIX` are provided as **environment variables**, the corresponding build arguments will be added automatically by the `build.sh` script.
+This will make CDN support configuration easier in CI builds.

 **Important note:** When CDN support is enabled, you should use the `build.sh` command to build the docker image (as show above), instead of the native-docker way.